Ephesus: Main sites

-At an estimated 25,000 seating capacity, the theatre is believed to be the largest in the ancient world.
+The Great Theatre, with an estimated 25,000 seating capacity, is believed to be the largest in the ancient world.
 This open-air theatre was used initially for drama, but during later Roman times gladiatorial combats were also held on its stage; the first archaeological evidence of a gladiator graveyard was found in May 2007.

 There were two agoras, one for commercial and one for state business.

 Ephesus also had several major bath complexes, built at various times while the city was under Roman rule.

 The city had one of the most advanced aqueduct systems in the ancient world, with at least six aqueducts of various sizes supplying different areas of the city.
 They fed a number of water mills, one of which has been identified as a sawmill for marble.

 The Odeon was a small roofed theatre constructed by Publius Vedius Antoninus and his wife around 150 AD.
 It was a small salon for plays and concerts, seating about 1,500 people.
 There were 22 stairs in the theatre.
 The upper part of the theatre was decorated with red granite pillars in the Corinthian style.
 The entrances were at both sides of the stage and reached by a few steps.

 The Temple of Hadrian dates from the 2nd century but underwent repairs in the 4th century and has been reerected from the surviving architectural fragments.
 The reliefs in the upper sections are casts, the originals now being exhibited in the Ephesus Archaeological Museum.
 A number of figures are depicted in the reliefs, including the emperor Theodosius I with his wife and eldest son.
 The temple was depicted on the reverse of the Turkish 20 million lira banknote of 2001–2005 and of the 20 new lira banknote of 2005–2009.